 - 1. Option One Equalised rate (Preferred and used in this LTP targeted rate calculations) - 2.
-Option Two Ringfence every network costs that fluctuate depending on work needed on each system.
+Option Two Ringfence every network

 OPTION IMPACT ON RATES IMPACT ON DEBT IMPACT ON LEVELS OF SERVICE OTHER IMPACTS OPTION ONE EQUALISED Change depends on location More detail below No impact No impact More even spread of costs over time and across ratepayers.
-Everyone pays same amount for same service OPTION TWO Change depends on location No impact No impact Disproportionate costs across ratepayers, and
+Everyone pays same amount for same service OPTION TWO Change depends on location More detail below No impact No impact Disproportionate costs across ratepayers, and costs that fluctuate depending on work needed on each system.